anshusinha26/Predict-House-Prices/README.md

 ## ✨ Features

-- Data Wrangling: Comprehensive preprocessing using Pandas, NumPy, and Missingno to handle missing values and optimize datasets.
+- Data Wrangling: Preprocessed and cleaned the dataset for analysis.
-- Data Visualization: Insightful visualizations with Seaborn and Matplotlib for better understanding of trends and patterns.
+- Data Visualization: Created insightful visualizations to identify patterns and trends using Seaborn, Matplotlib, and Plotly.
-- Machine Learning Models: Implementation of various classifiers such as Logistic Regression, Random Forest, SVM, and CatBoost to predict survival outcomes.
+- Machine Learning: Implemented multiple linear regression using Scikit-learn for price prediction.
-- Model Evaluation: Performance assessment using cross-validation and metrics analysis.
+- Model Evaluation: Split data into training and testing sets for performance evaluation.
-- Hyperparameter Tuning: GridSearchCV applied for fine-tuning model parameters to achieve better accuracy.

 ---

 ## ⚙️ Tech Stack

-- Pandas, NumPy: For data manipulation and cleaning.
+- Pandas, NumPy: For data processing and manipulation.
-- Missingno: For handling and visualizing missing data.
-- Seaborn, Matplotlib: For plotting and data visualization.
+- Seaborn, Plotly, Matplotlib: For creating interactive and static visualizations.
-- Scikit-learn: For machine learning models, evaluation, and tuning.
+- Scikit-learn: For regression modeling and train-test splits.
-- CatBoost: Advanced gradient boosting for classification tasks.